kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

 cluster, an ops team to manage the running applications and an observability team.
 Nevermind the application developers!

-Further the above serverless maintenance (and infrastructure) cost of ~3k is also unrealistic, it's closer to single digit dollars in my experience.
+The above serverless maintenance (and infrastructure) cost of ~3k is also unrealistic, it's closer to single digit dollars in my experience.

 It's not atypical to see three engineers able to develop, run and observe their application on the serverless platform, this a dramatic saving to <abbr